Home Health Care Agencies

 Median Monthly Cost

 The cost of home health care in Georgia is influenced by factors such as location, the level of care required, and the specific services provided.
-Urban areas may have higher costs due to demand and living expenses.
+Urban areas may have higher costs compared to rural locations.

 Care TypeMonthly Costvs.
 National